altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 'M::Is that a watch?'
 ~He hand human arms, but a catfish's head: sticking straight up, not angled like a human at all~ *He brushed passed her and into the bubble*
-~It was getting crowded in there~
+~It was getting crowded in there.
-~Gerald had taken the seat, and Sonny was over Flanagan in the back~ ~And there were the spiders, above her - clinging to the ceiling~ ~Long strings of web hung down from them - as sonny had fashioned those streams of silk into nets~ ~Large glowing sacks of spider silk were next to Sonny~ *She scooped out with the net some of the Algera inside Flanagan* ~The process was like using a bucket on a sinking canoe~ ~Flanagan remained solid - so far as Martha could see~ ~But she saw Sonny push her hands and wave the net deeply inside him~ *She turned away*
+Gerald had taken the seat, and Sonny was over Flanagan in the back.
+And there were the spiders, above her - clinging to the ceiling.
+Long strings of web hung down from them - as sonny had fashioned those streams of silk into nets.
+Large glowing sacks of spider silk were next to Sonny~ *She scooped out with the net some of the Algera inside Flanagan* ~The process was like using a bucket on a sinking canoe.
+Flanagan remained solid - so far as Martha could see.
+But she saw Sonny push her hands and wave the net deeply inside him~ *She turned away*
 ~The fish-man was showing his watch to Alacira, which was emitting a beep every few moments~ 'M::More like a geiger counter, not a watch.'